 Fleet: 300 vehicles, primarily upfitted trucks and vans

-The issue: While she used to track data on an Excel sheet, eventually bigger issues came into play and she let data fall by the wayside completely.
+The issue: While she used to track data on an Excel spreadsheet, eventually bigger issues came into play, and she let data fall by the wayside completely.
 For months, the fleet had no regular method for data tracking.
-They didn’t separate the costs of maintenance or track how much money they’re losing.
+They didn’t separate the costs of maintenance or track how much money was lost.

 The solution: After paying a particularly pricey invoice, Janet decided it was time to start outsourcing maintenance data tracking (on something a little more high tech than an Excel spreadsheet).
-They pulled her data into an easy-to-read dashboard and found that the company was wasting thousands on repairs and maintenance.
+By pulling her data into an easy-to-read dashboard, they found the company was wasting thousands of dollars on repairs and maintenance.
 They decided to cycle out 70 underperforming vehicles for newer models.
 After that, their expenses decreased exponentially.

 Role: Director of Operations for a medical device delivery company